Lycurgus of Athens: Life

 Lycurgus was born before 384 BC, probably around 390 BC.
-His father was Lycophron son of Lycurgus, who belonged to the noble family of the Eteobutadae.
+His father was Lycophron, son of Lycurgus, who belonged to the noble family of the Eteobutadae.
 His mother's name is partially preserved on a funerary inscription as -ne, daughter of -kleos.
 He belonged to the deme Butadae, which was in the tribe of Oeneis.

-In his early life he devoted himself to the study of philosophy in the school of Plato, but afterwards became one of the disciples of Isocrates, and entered upon public life at a comparatively early age.
+In his early life, he devoted himself to the study of philosophy in the school of Plato, but afterwards became one of the disciples of Isocrates, and entered upon public life at a comparatively early age.
 He was appointed manager of the public revenue for a four-year term from 336 to 332 BC and proved highly successful.
-Because multiple terms in this role were banned, at the end of his tenure he picked a series of substitutes who held the office on his behalf and followed his direction for the next two terms, from 332 to down to 324 BC.
-The conscientiousness with which he discharged the duties of this office enabled him to raise the public revenue to the sum of 1200 talents.
+Because multiple terms in this role were banned, at the end of his tenure he picked a series of substitutes who held the office on his behalf and followed his direction for the next two terms, from 332 BC to down to 324 BC.
+The conscientiousness with which he discharged the duties of this office enabled him to raise the public revenue to the sum of 1,200 talents.

-In 335 BC after Thebes revolted against Alexander the Great and was sacked, Alexander demanded that the Athenians hand over Lycurgus, Demosthenes, and other opponents of the Macedonians, but the Athenians refused.
+In 335 BC, after Thebes revolted against Alexander the Great and was sacked, Alexander demanded that the Athenians hand over Lycurgus, Demosthenes, and other opponents of the Macedonians, but the Athenians refused.

 He was further entrusted with the superintendence (φυλακή) of the city and the keeping of public discipline; and the severity with which he watched over the conduct of the citizens became almost proverbial.

 His integrity was so great, that even private persons deposited with him large sums of money, which they wished to be kept in safety.
 He was also the author of several legislative enactments, of which he enforced the strictest observance.
 One of his laws forbade women to ride in chariots at the celebration of the mysteries; and when his own wife transgressed this law, she was fined; another ordained that bronze statues should be erected to Aeschylus, Sophocles, and Euripides, that copies of their tragedies should be made and preserved in the public archives.

 The Lives of the Ten Orators erroneously ascribed to Plutarch are full of anecdotes and characteristic features of Lycurgus.
 He often appeared as a successful accuser in the Athenian courts, but he himself was as often accused by others, though he always, and even in the last days of his life, succeeded in silencing his enemies.

 Thus, we know that he was attacked by Philinus, Dinarchus, Aristogeiton, Menesaechmus, and others.

 He died while holding the office of director (ἐπιστάτης) of the Theatre of Dionysus, in 325/4 BC, shortly before the Harpalus affair.

-At his death he left behind three sons who were severely persecuted by Menesaechmus and Thrasycles, but were defended by Hypereides and Democles.
+At his death, he left behind three sons who were severely persecuted by Menesaechmus and Thrasycles, but were defended by Hypereides and Democles.

 In 307/6 BC, the orator Stratocles ordered a bronze statue to be erected to him in the Ceramicus, and that he and his eldest son should be entertained in the prytaneum at the public expense.